What are employers' responsibilities?

-Employers must contribute 9.5% of a Triple S member’s superannuation salary to super each fortnight, regardless of whether they are part-time or full-time employees.
+While working it is compulsory for an employer to contribute 10% of an employee’s superannuation salary to their super account, regardless of whether they are part-time or full-time employees.

 Members who joined Super SA prior to 4 May 1994 may be members of one of the Defined Benefit schemes, either the Lump Sum (joined between 31 May 1986 and 3 May 1994) or Pension Scheme (joined prior to 30 May 1986).

-The Employer Component of the Defined Benefit schemes is different to the Superannuation Guarentee.
+The Employer Component of the Defined Benefit schemes is different to the Superannuation Guarantee.
 Contact Super SA for more information.